Doncho Atanasov

-Doncho Atanasov (Дончо Атанасов; born on 2 April 1983) is a former Bulgarian footballer, who played as a left winger.
+Doncho Atanasov (Дончо Атанасов; born on 2 April 1983) is a Bulgarian former professional footballer who played as a left winger.

 Career

 Doncho Atanasov came from the youth system of Beroe Stara Zagora, and was called up to the first team squad for the 2001–02 season.
 On 9 February 2002, he made his A PFG debut as he replaced Krum Bibishkov in the 69th minute of their 0–2 home loss against Litex Lovech.
 He only made 11 appearances for Beroe's first team before moving to Armeets Sliven in June 2002.
 On 19 July 2014, Atanasov scored the only goal in Haskovo's 1:0 victory over reigning A PFG champions Ludogorets Razgrad to provide his team with a winning start in the new league season.

 Atanasov played for Botev Galabovo one season before being released in June 2017.
 On 1 September 2017, he announced his retirement as footballer.